This lesson is being piloted (Beta version)

 2. to use it to run our script inflammation-analysis.py, which resides in the current directory.

 As we can see, the Python interpreter ran our script, which threw an error - inflammation-analysis.py: error: the following arguments are required: infiles.
-It looks like the script expects a list of input files to process, so this is expected behaviour since we don’t supply any.
+It looks like the script expects a list of input files to process, so this is expected behaviour since we do not supply any.
 We will fix this error in a moment.

 Key Points